 Informal Learning – Organizational Context has a Role

 The degree of informal learning depends heavily on the organizational context.
 An organization that comes across as prescriptive and does not make the new employee comfortable with sharing and expressing, will find it challenging in making employees adopt informal learning channels. e.g. Yammer (ESN – Enterprise Social Networking) adoption has seen huge variance across organizations.
 While community managers and leadership commitment make a difference, the primary driver is “Would I as an employee feel comfortable sharing my point of view, without the fear of being judged or reprimanded?”.
 So first things first, an “informal” employee survey to assess the organizational context.
-But with new employees, there is also an opportunity to break the current organizational mould, and provide a fresh experience without baggage.
+But with new employees, there is also an opportunity to break the current organizational mold and provide a fresh experience without baggage.

 Action Plan – Informal Learning for New Hire Orientation